reemessam1/Portfolio/README.md

 ##  About Me

-I am a **Software Engineering student at King Fahd University of Petroleum and Minerals (KFUPM)**, one of the top-ranked universities in the Middle East, with strong programming foundations and hands-on experience in **UI/UX design**.
+I am a **Software Engineering fresh graduate from King Fahd University of Petroleum and Minerals (KFUPM) with second honors**, one of the top-ranked universities in the Middle East, with strong programming foundations and hands-on experience in **UI/UX design**.

 I am passionate about crafting **clean, accessible, and intuitive user interfaces** that enhance usability and create meaningful digital experiences.
 With a solid technical background, I enjoy bridging the gap between **design and development**, allowing me to design user-centered solutions that are both visually effective and technically feasible for web and mobile applications.

-I am seeking opportunities to contribute my **design thinking, problem-solving skills, and technical understanding** in a **UI/UX Designer role**.

 ---

 ##  Education

-**Bachelor of Science in Software Engineering**
+**Bachelor of Science in Software Engineering with second honors**
 **King Fahd University for Petroleum and Minerals (KFUPM)**
 *August 2021 – May 2026*